Have you ever felt this way in anticipation of a job interview?

 What should you put into your portfolio?

 A great example of portfolio artifacts was presented by Temple Grandin.
 She studied cattle processing plants and came up with her own design that was more efficient, kosher, and saved the lives of many cattle—but she had a hard time getting anyone to listen to her because of her odd social qualities.
-In the movie Temple Grandin there is a scene when she is trying to explain her idea to several cattle processing plant supervisors.
-She cannot get their attention at all, so she pulls out her design portfolio, and once she has their attention on the drawings, she is able to sell them on the efficiency of her designs (a picture is worth a thousand words!).
+In the movie Temple Grandin, there is a scene where she is trying to explain her idea to several cattle processing plant supervisors.
+She cannot get their attention at all, so she pulls out her design portfolio, and once she has their attention on the drawings, she is able to sell them on the efficiency of her designs (a picture is worth a thousand words!)
 Without this portfolio, she never would have gotten the job, and now cattle processing plants around the world are built using her designs.